Distance learning has been taking over traditional classroom education for years now. This process has advanced and quickened due to the pandemic.

 In distance learning, students and teachers are physically separated, which is not necessarily the case in e-learning.
 In e-learning, students and teachers use electronic media (often the Internet), which is not required in distance learning.

-If you study with books and show up in college once a semester to take an exam, it is distance learning and not e-learning.
-When you watch an online lecture in class, this is e-learning, but it is not distance learning.
+If you study with books and show up in college once a semester to take an exam, it is distance learning, not e-learning.
+Watching an online lecture in class is e-learning, but it is not distance learning.
 If you take an online course or join a webinar, this is both distance learning and e-learning.

-In today’s world, these two concepts overlap so often that many scholars already use them interchangeably.
+These two concepts overlap so often in today’s world that many scholars use them interchangeably.
 For this article, we will follow their lead and blend the two.
 We will focus on distance e-learning and webinars in particular.

 Pros of Distance Learning for Students

 Here is why you should choose distance learning:

 - Flexibility in time and space.
 A friendly environment makes learning more effective.

 - It’s easier to stay in touch with your tutor/professor.